chainstep/kollektor-nft-login/README.md

 Create a github key (for an alternative login), and a kollektor.io account:

-1. Go to https://github.com and follow the [instructions] to register an OAuth client (https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authenticating-to-the-rest-api-with-an-oauth-app).
+1. Go to https://github.com and follow the [instructions](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/authenticating-to-the-rest-api-with-an-oauth-app) to register an OAuth client.
 1. copy the ID and SECRET to your .env file.

 ## Kollektor.io Setup